 One of the biggest arguments against credit life insurance is that it doesn't do anything that a traditional life insurance policy cannot.
 If you have a term life policy, for example, your spouse could just as easily use that to pay off your mortgage or other debts.

-If you have a $125,000 mortgage and a $250,000 life insurance policy, your spouse could use the difference to pay for burial expenses, set aside money for your children's education or simply cover day-to-day living expenses.
+If you have a $125,000 mortgage and a $250,000 life insurance policy, by contrast, your beneficiary can pay off your mortgage and still have funds left over.
+They could use the difference to pay for burial expenses, set aside money for your children's education, or simply cover day-to-day living expenses.

 A policy that features monthly premiums may be more cost-friendly but the size of the policy matters.
 And there may be limits on how much in loan value can be covered by a credit life policy.

-If you have a larger mortgage, a credit life policy may fall short.
-Not only can purchasing a basic term life policy be more cost-effective but it could also yield more rewards for your beneficiaries in the long-run.
+If you have a larger mortgage, a credit insurance policy may fall short.
+Not only can purchasing a basic term life policy be more cost-effective, but it could also yield more rewards for your beneficiaries in the long-run.

-The answer to this question hinges largely on your individual financial situation.
-If you're in poor health and aren't able to qualify for traditional life insurance coverage, a credit life policy can shield your loved ones from having to take on your debts at some point.
-On the other hand, if you're healthy and can qualify for a low premium, life insurance may be the better choice.
+- If you're in poor health and aren't able to qualify for traditional life insurance coverage, a credit life policy can shield your loved ones from having to take on your debts.

-As with any type of life insurance, it's important to evaluate the costs, coverage and whether any exclusions apply.
-You should also consider how premiums are paid and how long the policy covers you for.
-Credit life insurance can protect your beneficiaries and keep them from having to use other assets in your estates to pay debts but life insurance can achieve the same goal.
-Considering both sides of the coin is critical to shaping your estate plan.
+As with any type of life insurance, it's important to evaluate the costs, coverage, and whether any exclusions apply.
+You should also consider how premiums are paid and how long the policy coverage lasts.